What Energy Savings Programs can be used by public entities?

 Below is a graph illustrating the cash flows of a Performance Contract.

 The more detailed the Guaranteed Energy Savings Contract is, the better.
 These documents should indicate exact numbers and figures for energy savings and production, along with clear promises for how the provider will keep up their end of the bargain.
 The rules and regulations regarding Energy Savings Contracts will vary somewhat depending on local laws.
 Be sure to check to see what stipulations are required by law within your state.

-Renewable energy is an important consideration for guaranteed energy savings programs.
+- Renewable Energy: Renewable energy is an important consideration for guaranteed energy savings programs.
 Depending on local laws, solar power can often be installed as part of an energy savings performance contract or guaranteed energy savings contract.
 The process is slightly different, but the funding mechanism remains the same.

 - Deferred Maintenance: Energy Savings Performance Contracts are a great way to address maintenance issues that have been deferred due to budget constraints.
 Often the maintenance is long overdue and results in significant energy and operational savings.